 One (1) dose of 0.5 mL can be administered from each pre-filled syringe.

-Spikevax JN.1 is supplied in a single-dose, pre-filled syringe (without needle) containing 0.5 mL (50 micrograms of SARS-CoV-2 JN.1 mRNA) and must be thawed prior to administration.
+Spikevax LP.8.1 is supplied in a single-dose, pre-filled syringe (without needle) containing 0.5 mL (50 micrograms of SARS-CoV-2 LP.8.1 mRNA) and must be thawed prior to administration.

 During storage, minimise exposure to room light, and avoid exposure to direct sunlight and ultraviolet light.